-Cause Solution Jacks have been reconfigured in the audio driver or application software.
-In the audio driver or application software, reconfigure the jacks or set the jacks to their default values.
+Cause Solution Jack has been reconfigured in the audio driver or application software.
+In the audio driver or application software, reconfigure the jack or set the jack to its default value.

 Solving Printer Problems

 If you encounter printer problems, see the documentation that came with the printer and to the common causes and solutions listed in the following table.